steven-steven/Blog/pages/blog/db-hosting-for-your-next-side-projects.html.md

 ### Hosting MySQL

+Now when it comes to hosting MySQL, I couldn't find a free host.

+I was initially with Planetscale's Hobby Tier, but migrated since after they announced March 6 that they're shutting down their free Hobby tier plan 😭.
+They have a concept of branching and merging similar to Github PR.
+A branch in this case is an isolated copy of your DB.
+Thought the code-like concept of merging and reverting schema changes is very cool, and it sucks that I had to migrate out of it.

-Now let's talk about hosting.
-I couldn't find a free host for MySQL but what I ended up using is [Railway](https://railway.app/) which offers a free one-time grant of $5 in credits.
-When you run out of credits, they have a $5/month Hobby Plan which is pretty cheap.
-In my case $5 credit was enough to productionalize my side-project since there was no active users yet.
+The next host I tried was [Railway](https://railway.app/) which offers a free one-time grant of $5 in credits.
+When you run out, they have a $5/month Hobby Plan.
+Since my side-project has no active users, I thought $5 credit was enough - until it ran out 2 months later 😔.
+What's the next best option?

-Otherwise, AWS RDS only offers 12 months free.
-There's [aiven.io](https://aiven.io/docs/platform/concepts/free-plan) that offers a $300 free credit.
-I've also seen some mentions on running it in a Digital ocean droplet that only cost $6/month.

-For me, I was on Planetscale's Hobby Tier the first time.
-Thought I've found "the one".
-They have a concept of branching and safe migrations where you can create branches (isolated copy of your DB), make your schema changes there, and when you're ready to deploy simply open a request like you'd do on a Github PR.
-I thought it was so cool that you can now merge and revert schema changes just like code.
-But a few months after I got it working on my side project...

-Planetscale announces March 6 that they're shutting down their free Hobby tier plan 😭
+[Digital Ocean Droplet](https://www.digitalocean.com/pricing/droplets#basic-droplets)!
+A VM costing $6/month is definitely worth it at that point.
+You can use it to power multiple side-projects.
+I was afraid of the intial learning curve, but honesty wasn't hard at all.
+Here are some good strarting points:

+- Setting up MySQL in Ubuntu ([ref](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04))
+- Allow Remote access to Digital Ocean MySQL server ([ref](https://medium.com/ciiag/digital-ocean-allow-remote-access-to-mysql-database-18c2d6b8986))

+I think the limitation there is scalability.
+You could upgrade your droplet machine to support higher traffic and larger DB.
+At that point, you could even consider AWS RDS (offers 12 months free).
+But I think a Droplet instance is good enough for many hobby projects.

 ### Hosting Postgres